honzasvasek/free-butoh-teacher/README.md

 # free-butoh-teacher
-Artificial Butoh Teacher and Butoh Score Generator System made with RiTa toolkit for computional literature
+Artificial Butoh Teacher and Butoh Score Generator System made with RiTa toolkit for computational literature

 You will need a Google Cloud account: https://cloud.google.com/, create a project and download your credentials file